Hollywood (Car Seat Headrest song)

 "Hollywood" is a song by American indie rock band Car Seat Headrest.
-It was released on April 16, 2020, through Matador Records, as the third single from their twelfth studio album, Making a Door Less Open (2020).
+It was released on April 16, 2020, by Matador Records, as the third single from their twelfth studio album, Making a Door Less Open (2020).
 The song was written and produced by bandleader Will Toledo and drummer Andrew Katz.

 Composition and lyrics

-The song had been described by Spin as Car Seat Headrest's "aim to make a big leap into alternative rock".
+The song was described by Spin as Car Seat Headrest's "aim to make a big leap into alternative rock".
 The staff further described the song to feature "familiar heavy riffs", "a big hook" and "heavy grooves".
 Toledo commented that the song was "about Hollywood as a place where people go to make their fantasies come to life, and they end up exploiting other people and doing terrible things to maintain their fantasy".
 In Pitchforks review of the associated album, critic Ian Cohen described the lyrics as "Eephus pitch" and called it "something that destabilizes through counter-intuitive simplicity".